Alelopez383/surfs_up/README.md

 ### Route: Statistics

 The next route report on the minimum, average, and maximum temperatures.
-In this case, during the month of june in 2017, the minimum temperature was 71° degrees; the maximun was 83° degrees and the monthly average temperatura was 77.2° degrees.
+In this case, during the month of june in 2017, the minimum temperature was 71° degrees; the maximun was 83° degrees and the monthly average temperature was 77.2° degrees.

 ![image](https://user-images.githubusercontent.com/43974872/197850774-5f548eb2-4a68-4cd4-949f-6c3efd49f5a3.png)